Ryko1141/Guardian/MAX_DAILY_DD_RULE.md

 ### Automatic Day Start Detection

-The clients automatically detect new trading days and update the anchor:
+The clients automatically detect new trading days and update the anchor using **broker server time**:

+1. **First connection**: Detects broker timezone offset automatically
-1. **First run**: Sets anchor to current balance/equity (whichever is higher)
+2. **First run**: Sets anchor to current balance/equity (whichever is higher)
-2. **Each snapshot**: Checks if date changed
+3. **Each snapshot**: Checks if broker server date changed (uses `get_server_time()`)
-3. **New day detected**: Updates anchor to new day's higher value
+4. **New day detected**: Updates anchor to new day's higher value at broker midnight
-4. **Same day**: Continues using existing anchor
+5. **Same day**: Continues using existing anchor

+**Important**: Day rollover detection uses the broker's server time, not your local time.
+This ensures accurate daily drawdown tracking regardless of your location or timezone.

 ## Configuration